seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 ![Manage Devcontainers](assets/ManageDevcontainers.jpg "Manage Devcontainers")

+- To update to the latest `geoprocessing-workspace` Docker image at any point you simply use a different VSCode command to start it:
+  - `Ctrl-Shift-P` or `Cmd-Shift-P` to open the VSCode command palette
+  - type "Dev Containers: Rebuild Without Cache and Reopen In Container"

-See devcontainer advanced usage [guide](../devcontainer/devcontainer.md) to learn more.
+See devcontainer advanced usage [guide](../devcontainer/devcontainer.md) to learn more or the [upgrade](../upgrade.md) tutorial

 ## MacOS Direct Install